 Subsequently, 'Plantaciones El Trebol' started its activities in 1995, Altaflor in 1998, and Sky Flower later in the Burgay area, province of Cañar at 3,000 meters above sea level, obtaining a flower of great quality in that sector.
 In 1998, the Association de Floricultores del Austro, was established to work for the sector and seek common benefits in aspects such as logistics, communications, and staff training.

-Nineteen farms from the province of Azuay and Cañar became members of the association, which represented 23 hectares of roses and 163 summer flowers.
+Nineteen farms from the provinces of Azuay and Cañar became members of the association, which represented 23 hectares of roses and 163 summer flowers.
 These farms were Austro Rosas, Bemani Flowers, Naturflor, Plantaciones El Trebol, Florandes, Plantaciones Naste, Altaflor, Flores Del Valle, Malima, Monjas Huayco, Flor Alicia, Creverflor, Floricola Vegvil, Paute Flor, Tami Flor, la Isla, Flor de Oro, Flor Paute, South Garden, and Sky Flower.

 To this day, there are 4 cut flower growing farms Starflower (Ex Malima), Plantaciones el Trebol, Florlago, Flores del Sur, and Ecuagenera which are dedicated to the production of orchids.
 The effects of dollarization plus the difficult conditions with the subsequent governments undermined the possibilities of development of the sector and rather there has been a shrinkage.